rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

     bundle is meant to be used as though you would copy out the `doc` folder to a web server, since that's where the CSS/JS and landing page are.
 * Use `x.py test src/test/rustdoc*` to run the tests using a stage1 rustdoc.
-  * See [rustdoc internals] for more information about tests.
+  * See [Rustdoc internals] for more information about tests.
 * Most of the HTML printing code is in `html/format.rs` and `html/render.rs`.
   It's in a bunch of `fmt::Display` implementations and supplementary functions.